val-town/vt/README.md

 ?
 Would you like to open val.town/settings/api in a browser to get an API key? (y/n) ›
 ```

-Respond yes, and ensure you select to create an API key with user read & project
+Respond yes, and ensure you select to create an API key with user read & val
 read+write permissions.

 Alternatively, you can set the `VAL_TOWN_API_KEY` environment variable to
 authenticate.
 Either as an environment variable, or place it in a .env in your
-project.
+val.

 Now you can run `vt` again to confirm everything is working: